 You need to share with your donor how their giving makes a difference in the lives of people you serve.
-One of the strongest motivators is sharing a real-life testimony of a changed life as result of your organization’s work.
+One of the strongest motivators is to share a real-life testimony of a changed life as result of your organization’s work.
 This is why storytelling is so powerful.

 >> Do you have an urgent deadline?

 You should provide a reason why the donor needs to respond this month rather than later.
-For a homeless program, winter fast approaching may be the pressing deadline.
+For a homeless program, winter’s fast approach may be the pressing deadline.
 As we approach the end of the year, the tax deduction can be a driving deadline.
 The key is deadlines help motivate a response.